Paris is always a good idea.

 Oh Paris.
 There’s a reason why there are so many delightful quotes about this city.
 It truly is a magical place!
 We took the train from London to Paris and arrived in the city around 4pm.
 We checked into our (amazing!) hotel near the Vendome and decided to walk to the Eiffel Tower and eat somewhere nearby.
 That first night walking two miles through the city was probably my favorite part of the whole trip.
 It was so pleasant out and was so exhilarating witnessing the City of Lights at twilight.

 Another favorite moment was the night before we left.
 By this point we had been in Europe for a week and found ourselves pretty tired from very full days of walking and touring.
-We decided to relax before dinner and went to our favorite spot — the Luxor Obelisk at the Place de la Concorde.
+Because we were ready for a slower pace, we decided to relax before dinner and went to our favorite spot — the Luxor Obelisk at the Place de la Concorde.
 We sat at the base of the Luxor Obelisk and watched the sun set over the skyline where we could see the Eiffel Tower and the Arc de Triomphe in the distance.

 Like my London recap, I’ll spare you long drawn out paragraphs of all that we did and share just the highlights and a bullet list of all we saw.